ShitikshuVyas/Insurance-Pricing-Model/README.md

-# Life Insurance Pricing Mode
+# Life Insurance Pricing Model

-This project demonstrates an actuarial life insurance pricing engine built in Python.
-It replicates the core structure and thinking behind professional insurance pricing models while using a simplistic approach in calculating the premiums. e
+This project demonstrates an actuarial life insurance pricing model built in Python.
+It replicates the core structure and thinking behind professional insurance pricing models while using a simplistic approach in calculating the premiums.

 The model calculates policy premiums such that the expected profit margin meets a target level, using numerical solving techniques and actuarial-style cashflow projections.

-## Project Objectives

-- Simulate realistic life insurance pricing mechanics
-- Apply actuarial cashflow logic
-- Compute Present Values & Profit Margins
-- Use numerical root solving (Goal Seek equivalent)
-- Demonstrate parallel computation for scale
-- Export results into a usable pricing table

 ## Model Overview